 What is Dyslexia?

-Dyslexia is a learning disorder, which is also known as specific reading disability.
+Dyslexia is a learning disorder, which is also known as a specific reading disability.
 It is characterized by one’s difficulty in reading due to problems in identifying speech sounds and learning how they relate to letters and words.
-Thus, the basic characteristic features of dyslexia are difficulties in phonological awareness, verbal memory and processing speed.
+Thus, the basic characteristic features of dyslexia are difficulties in phonological awareness, verbal memory, and processing speed.

 Dyslexia can occur in children with normal intelligence.
 Therefore, sometimes dyslexia goes undiagnosed for years and isn’t recognized until adulthood.

 Because reading is a skill basic to most other school subjects and learning, a child with Dyslexia is at a disadvantage in most classes and may have trouble & difficulties keeping up with his peer’s student to learn new things.

 Thus, parents need to be aware that if dyslexia is not treated early, the simple reading problem may escalate into trouble in general learnings, low self-esteem & behavioral problems at home, school, and later, work-life in adulthood.

 There is no cure for dyslexia.
 It is a lifelong condition.
 However, nipping the dyslexia problem in the bud, most people with dyslexia can succeed in school and in life with tutoring or a specialized educational program & support.